EXP-code/EXP-docs/intro/install.rst

    $ cmake -DCMAKE_BUILD_TYPE=Release -DCUDA_USE_STATIC_CUDA_RUNTIME=off -DENABLE_CUDA=YES -DENABLE_USER=YES -DEigen3_DIR=$EIGEN_BASE/share/eigen3/cmake -DCMAKE_INSTALL_PREFIX=/home/user -Wno-dev ..

-Some installations provide an EIGEN_BASE environment variable that locates the install directory what contains 'include' and 'share'.
+Some installations provide an EIGEN_BASE environment variable that locates the install directory that contains 'include' and 'share'.
 Alternatively, replace EIGEN_BASE with that path or set EIGEN_BASE manually.

-Many users will like configuring with one the CMake gui tools, such as ``ccmake`` or ``cmake-gui`` instead of the command-line ``cmake``.
+Many users will like configuring with one of the CMake gui tools, such as ``ccmake`` or ``cmake-gui`` instead of the command-line ``cmake``.
 The gui will allow you to change the parameters interactively and display the help info for each parameter.
 For example: